Vonage/vonage-java-sdk/README.md

 ### Build It Yourself

-Alternatively you can clone the repo and build the jar yourself:
+Alternatively you can clone the repo and build the JAR file yourself:

 ```bash
 git clone git@github.com:nexmo/nexmo-java.git